The separator, just evaluates both

 Matrix transpose, does not conjugate the entries.

-Get element of a matrix in row b
+Get element of a matrix in row b and column

-are vectors, then this gets the corresponding
+c are vectors, then this gets the corresponding

 rows columns or submatrices.